AndreaLanfranchi/EthereumStratum-2.0.0/README.md

   }
 }
 ```
-Where `params` is an object which holds theese members for values of the **whole session**:
+Where `params` is an object which holds these members for values of the **whole session**:
 - `interval` (number) the width, in minutes, of the observation window. "_in the last x minutes we calculated ..._"
 - `hr` (hex) representation of the hashrate the pool has calculated for the miner
-- `accepted` is an array of two number elements : the first is the overall count of accepted shares and the second is the number of stale shares.
+- `accepted` is an array of two number elements : the first is the overall count of accepted shares. the second is the number of stale shares.
 The array must be interpreted as "total accepted of which x are stale"
 - `rejected` (number) the overall number of rejected shares

-The client will eventually take internal actions to reset/restart it's workers.
+The client can use this information to take internal actions to reset/restart its workers.